Theseus-Aegis/GTArmory/addons/sparebarrel/README.md

 # Spare Barrel

-Reduces Mass on the Spare Barrel to half
+Reduces Mass on the Spare Barrel to half.